romolonobre/Vibe-Events/README.md

 Features
 - Event Discovery: Find events using the Ticketmaster Discovery API.
 - Vibe allows users to purchase tickets directly through Ticketmaster without leaving the app.
 When you view an event and click on the "Buy Tickets" button, you will be redirected to Ticketmaster's event ticket selection page.
-- User Authentication (Coming Soon): Integration with Firebase for phone number and email link login.
+- User Authentication: Integration with Firebase for phone number and google login

 Navigation
 - Go Router: Manages the app's routing and navigation